microsoft/playwright/docs/src/api/class-locatorassertions.md

 * since: v1.31
 - `ratio` <[float]>

 The minimal ratio of the element to intersect viewport.
-Element's ratio should be strictly greater than this number.
+If equals to `0`, then element should intersect viewport at any minimal ratio.
 Defaults to `0`.

 ### option: LocatorAssertions.toBeInViewport.timeout = %%-js-assertions-timeout-%%
 * since: v1.31